RHIT-CSSE/csse220/Homework/HWImplementingDesign1/README.md

 <br>(1) *.java* files, (2) your UML diagram, (3) your answers in *reflectionQuestions.txt*, and (4) any additional *.java* files that you may have created to solve this problem

 *Additional Instructions*:
-- Each question should have both an *idNumber* and *data*
+- Each question should have both an *id* and *questionQuery*
-- The question's *data* should be stored as a Java String and contain the actual question to be asked.
+- The question's *questionQuery* should be stored as a Java String and contain the actual question to be asked.
 For example, "What is the capital of Egypt?"
-- Each quiz should have an *idNumber* along with its data
+- Each quiz should have an *id* along with its *questionQuery*
-- When displaying a quiz, the quiz's *idNumber* should be displayed in addition to each question's *idNumber* and *data*
+- When displaying a quiz, the quiz's *id* should be displayed in addition to each question's *id* and *questionQuery*

 ## Rubric: